-We are a science-art outreach project that translates the rhythm and harmony of the cosmos into music and sound.
+We are a sci-art outreach project that translates the rhythm and harmony of the cosmos into music and sound.
 We create videos, interactive apps, and public exhibits that inspire, educate, and make astronomy more accessible to the visually impaired.
-Our work has been featured in the New York Times, on BBC Radio, and on CBC’s Quirks and Quarks. and we frequently collaborate with NASA.
-Watch our TED Talk for quick introduction to how we listen to the sounds of the universe and check out our press coverage for more information.
+Our work has been featured in the New York Times (twice!) and we frequently work with NASA.
+Watch our TED Talk to learn about how we listen to the sounds of the universe.

 Andrew Santaguida is a musician from Toronto.
 Along with Matt, he was a member of Indie Week winners Tiny Danza, who were signed to Wax/Universal.
 He has never studied any sort of planetary physics, and asks Matt and Dan too many questions about what’s happening and why is it happening.
-He has an A.R.C.T. in Piano Performance and currently writes, produces, and performs as part of RVNNERS.
+He has an A.R.C.T. in Piano Performance from the Royal Conservatory of Music.